harvester/docs/docs/upgrade/troubleshooting.md

 ### Phase 5: Clean-up

-The Harvester controller deletes the upgrade repository VM and all files that are not needed anymore.
+The Harvester controller deletes the upgrade repository VM and all files that are no longer needed.

 ## Common operations